• Home

 Whenever I hear my friends talk about drinking diet soda, I want to yell, “Don’t you know you’re KILLING yourself?”
 That might be a little dramatic.
 But I still worry for them.

 I also personally hate the aftertaste of Aspartame.
 Whenever I accidentally eat something containing it, I immediately know.
 It is nasty.
-Needless to say, I do not recommend any of these sweeteners for your ice cream.
+Needless to say, I do not recommend any of these sweeteners for your ice cream, or for anything.

 Honey and Agave Nectar